Penang Digital Nomad Guide

 Visa Basics

-• Visa Run: Leave/re-enter for another 90 days (unofficially tolerated, but repeated runs may get flagged)
+• Visa Run: Leave/re-enter for another 90 days (unofficially tolerated, but repeated runs may get flagged).
+Best to leave for at least 3-5 days.

 • Visa Extension: Not typically available for tourist entries—exit/re-enter is norm